Get gig alerts, new releases, and other news.

 Choosing to love can seem daunting.
 Sometimes, I need to choose one of the other three in order to make it there.
 It’s always worth it.

-The Ultimate Desire ~ The Ultimate Teacher
+The Ultimate Desire ~ The Ultimate Teacher by Michelle Cowan

 I do what I do.
 I have tried being productive.
 I have tried following set schemes with predetermined goals.
 None of that has worked.
 Now, I reach the point of exhaustion and let my mind flit back and forth amongst within the tangley tree of genius ideas growing inside my heart and brain.